Content Refreshes: How to Update a Page for SEO

 2. Pages Ranking Low for More than One Unrelated Keyword

-The page is trying to do too much and rank for too many keywords.
-If your page is not ranking well for its target keyword but is ranking for many separate, unrelated keywords, it may be trying to do much.
-It might be better to split the page into multiple more targeted pages.
+If your page is not ranking well for its target keyword but is ranking for many separate, unrelated keywords, it may be trying to do too much.

 How to find them in Google Search Console: Go to Search Results — Go the Pages tab — Turn on "Average Position" up top — Look for unrelated queries